 If a document has been produced for multiple purposes it is necessary to identify the dominant purpose.
-If there were two reasons for the creation of a document, and both reasons carried equal weight, then the "dominant purpose" test will not be met.
+As mentioned above, if there were two reasons for the creation of a document, and both reasons carried equal weight, then the "dominant purpose" test will not be met.